 There’s also a thriving restaurant scene featuring everything from fine dining to waterfront dining to fast casual.
 When traveling with kids, especially young kids, fine dining probably isn’t what you’re looking for though.
 These five Cape Cod restaurants are family-friendly.
 Plus, many of them feature the fresh seafood that the New England shoreline is known for.

 1. Sir Cricket Fish ‘n Chips in Cape Cod

 Located in a little shopping strip, Sir Cricket Fish ‘n’ Chips is a clam shack that serves some of the best seafood in the area.
 The fried oysters are big and meaty.
 For seafood-loving kids, the fish and chips is a great option as is the absolutely amazing clam chowder, which is creamy and packed with clams and potatoes.
-They do serve hot dogs and other land-faring fare, but you are best off heading for the seafood selections.
+They do serve hot dogs and other land-faring fare, but you are best off with the seafood selections.
+And yes, they have lobster rolls.
 There is some seating here, but it’s best for takeout.

 2. Cottage Street Bakery

-The adorable Cottage Street Bakery is located just off Route 6A in Orleans, and well worth the stop.
-Serving breakfast selections, sandwiches, soups and salads for lunch and a wide variety of pastries and confections, this little bakery is a good place to pick up a quick bite.
+When you leave Sir Cricket Fish ‘n’ Chips, take the short drive to the adorable Cottage Street Bakery.
+It’s located just off Route 6A in Orleans, and well worth the stop (it’s also worth a special drive there!).
+Serving breakfast selections, sandwiches, soups and salads for lunch and a wide variety of pastries and confections, this little bakery is a good place to pick up dessert or a quick bite.
 The brownies, which come in flavors like mint and raspberry, are spread with flavored buttercream that takes them from very good to sublime.
 Also, Cottage Street makes great cakes.
-Seating is very limited, so plan on takeout from this place.
+Seating is very limited, so plan on takeout.

 3. Hearth ‘n Kettle in Cape Cod